-Throughout April, the Project EDWARD team will be joining National Highways and local road safety partnerships to host several informal days of engagement and discussion at the start of the new motorcycle season.
+Throughout this year, the Project EDWARD team will collaborate with National Highways and local road safety partnerships to conduct a series of casual engagement and discussion events at the beginning of the new motorcycle season.

-Supported by National Highways and Police and Crime Commissioners, organisers are keen to welcome riders from all over the country to celebrate the start of the new motorcycle season at several iconic venues.
-The purpose of each event is to encourage all riders to do their bit to reduce the number of people killed and seriously injured in collisions on UK roads.
+With the support of National Highways and Police and Crime Commissioners, the organisers aim to welcome riders from all across the nation to multiple distinguished venues to celebrate the commencement of the new motorcycle season.
+The purpose of each event is to motivate all riders to contribute to decreasing the number of fatalities and serious injuries caused by road traffic incidents in the UK.

 Do you want to be involved in our Road trip?